enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/tic-tac-toe-chatgpt.md

 ![correcting-chatgpt](https://img.enkipro.com/60477e5134a6ac02f19b862d319be9cb.png)

-Then it makes a move and we finish the game:
+Then it makes a move, and we finish the game:
 ![finish-tic-tac-toe-chatgpt](https://img.enkipro.com/10062c4947e29f8ab2f757f15dcba734.png)